Samizo-AITL/zenn-articles/articles/en/02_control/03_pid_is_stronger_than_expected.md

 title: PID Control Is More Complete Than You Think
 ---

-# 【Control:03】🧠 PID Control Is More Complete Than You Think
+# 【Control】🧠 03.
+PID Control Is More Complete Than You Think
 topics: ["control engineering", "PID", "AI", "LLM", "robotics"]

 ---